 III.
 Proposals can be rejected without a chance of re-submission under the following circumstances:

-- The proposed event appears as though it will fail to educate and/or enrich the Wellesley College community and therefore will not satisfy the mission of the CLCE
+- The proposed event does not appear to educate and/or enrich the Wellesley College community and therefore will not satisfy the mission of the CLCE

-- Funding is being asked for an event that has already passed.
+- Funding is being asked for an event that has already occurred.